Lv1Fishy/CISC3140/notes/journal.md

         Make sure that the scene you want to build is opened in the editor

 ## 4/2/2025 Oscar Huang ##
-Added "Link" to notes
+Added "Link" to notes \
 Listing all the links we'll be using for this projects

 ## 4/6/2025 Jiahui Yu ##
-Created a bunch of more folders in the "Prefab" folder for future uses Created a player script for simple movement, allows for the player object to move around
+Created a bunch of more folders in the "Prefab" folder for future uses \
+Created a player script for simple movement, allows for the player object to move around

 ## 4/7/2025 Jiahui Yu ##
-Created a persistent data script to keep track of the player's stats Added a script where the camera follows the player object Began developing the player's inventory UI
+Created a persistent data script to keep track of the player's stats \
+Added a script where the camera follows the player object \
+Began developing the player's inventory UI

 ## 4/8/2025 Jiahui Yu ##
-Worked on the Inventory UI, added a bunch of visual icons.
+Worked on the Inventory UI, added a bunch of visual icons. \
 Scripts for Inventory UI and items requires further coding or may need to be scrapped.

 ## 4/9/2025 Oscar Huang ##
-Updated Link to Link.md
+Updated Link to Link.md \
-Updated and added new link and link to asset packs into the file Implementing asset pack into the project.
+Updated and added new link and link to asset packs into the file \
+Implementing asset pack into the project. \
+\

+-- Project (I DID NOT PUSH THIS TO GITHUB YET)-- \
+-IMPORTANT NOTE- Currently this project is 16 pixel, if i should change it let me know
+ -   Created two different files Tileset and Sprites
+       - Tileset -> To store different tiles to use to create the map
+       - Sprites -> this is just a TEMPORARY file to fill in the role of the character so I can test the map out.
+Going to work with Jiahui about the character folder.

+ -   Created 6 different Layers
+       - Ground -> Flooring of the map
+       - WalkinFront -> Actions of walking in front of an object
+       - Collision -> Player collision against object
+       - Player -> How the player react
+       - WalkBehind -> Action of walking behind buildings or objects
+       - Decor -> Decoration